Last Updated on January 22, 2022 by Ellen Christian

 Apple Cider Vinegar

 Apple cider vinegar is a natural way to get rid of brassy highlights.
-I’m not sure that I would recommend this method if you pay to color your hair, however, if the cause is product build up or chlorinated water, then a good apple cider vinegar rinse will often help correct the color.
+I’m not sure that I would recommend this method if you pay to color your hair, however, if the cause is product build-up or chlorinated water, then a good apple cider vinegar rinse will often help correct the color.
+Lots of people wonder how to get rid of brassy hair with vinegar and this method does work.

 Do you have any other tried and true methods to get rid of brassy highlights?